nate-strauser/meteor-cookbook/filepicker/recipe.md

 ### TODO
 * Usage in forms
 * examples: video, serve file from s3
-* show strucutre of inkblob
 * Usage with autoform
 * Exports/Downloads
 * Making a drop pane
-* explain CDN and D3